cc-archive/vocabulary-legacy/src/patterns/Definition/Definition.md

 Definitions must be passed as `ul` > `li`.
 If a particular definition is to be marked as unimportant, apply the class `unimportant` to the list item.

-This might also be an excellent time to point out that 'Libre Baskerville' has a special italic style that will you weak at the knees.
+This might also be an excellent time to point out that Libre Baskerville has a special italic style that will make you go weak at the knees.

 ```jsx { "props": { "className": "dark-background" } }
 <Definition